ollo69/ha-smartthinq-sensors/README.md

 You can install this component in two ways: via HACS (as custom repository for the moment) or manually.

 ### Option A: Installing via HACS
-If you have HACS, you must add this repository ("https://github.com/ollo69/ha-smartthinq-sensors") to your Custom Repository selecting the Configuration Tab in the HACS page.
-Set with a category of Integration and then push save button.
-After this you can go in the Integration Tab and search the "SmartThinQ LG Sensors" component to install it.
+If you have HACS, just go in the Integration Tab and search the "SmartThinQ LG Sensors" component to install it.

 ### Option B: Manually installation (custom_component)
 1. Clone the git master branch.